DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/EDI Batches.md

 # EDI Batches

 D365 batches provide the ability to schedule the various processes involved with the EDI module.
-To reduce the number of batches and simplify the configuration and maintenance a batch control form and workspace has been provided in which the EDI batches can be controlled from.
+To reduce the number of batches and simplify the configuration and maintenance a batch control group form has been provided in which the EDI batch groups can be controlled from.

 The EDI module process flow is made up of 5 basic steps: